-6.5 Shoes - The Sole
+6.5 Technical Requirements for Shoes - The Sole

-6.5.1 The sole of the shoe (including the part beneath the athlete's heel) may have grooves, ridges, indentations or protuberances, provided these features are constructed of the same or similar material to the basic sole itself.
-The maximum thickness of the sole of the shoe is set out at Rule 6.10.
+6.5.1 The sole of the shoe (including the part beneath the heel of the shoe) may have grooves, ridges, indentations or protuberances, provided these features are constructed of the same or similar material to the basic sole itself.
+The maximum thickness of the sole of the shoe is set out at Rule 6.6.

-Note (i): The thickness of the sole shall be measured when the shoe is not being worn, at the centre of the athlete's forefoot and the centre of the athlete's heel as the distance between the inside top side and the outside under side that contacts the ground, including the above-mentioned features and also including any kind or form of loose inner sole or other appliance or insert.
+6.5.2 The thickness of the sole shall be measured at the centre of the forefoot and the centre heel of the shoe as the distance between the inside top side and the plane of the outside under side at the centre of the forefoot and heel respectively.
+This measurement includes the above-mentioned features.
 See Figure (1) below: